liu2c/centromere/README.md

 # centromere
-Codes for FPKM expression, SV caling and eQTL in leaf analysis.
+Codes for FPKM expression, SV caling and eQTL analysis in leaf.